 Dean said “Ian’s been brilliant and so has Phil who also works with Niels.
 Building that trusting relationship to get him to go and try new things, but it being Niels’s idea to do it.
 Planting the seeds and taking him past these places and showing them to him on numerous occasions.
 This slow approach has helped his anxieties reduce enough to be able to go and achieve the things that he really wants to do.
 He didn’t have the confidence to do it previously.”

-Ian said “Over the 18 years he’s gone through spells of being more active and with less anxiety.
-For example, he used to go on the bus quite frequently over to Brighton but then he stopped doing that and it could be any little thing that would trigger him.
+Ian said “Over the 18 years he’s lived here, he has gone through spells of being more active and with less anxiety.
+For example, he used to go on the bus quite frequently over to Brighton, but then he stopped doing that and it could be any little thing that would trigger him.

 “His confidence is now getting up to the level that he’s bringing up the bus and suggesting it again so one of our big goals is to hopefully go on a bus trip with him by the summer.